 The Division of Biofuels’ mission is to provide leadership to encourage the growth of Kentucky’s biofuels and biomass industries through research, development and commercialization while continuing to produce safe, abundant and affordable food, feed and fiber.

-The division has oversight in implementing Strategy 3 (biofuels) of the governor's 7-point strategy with the goal that Kentucky will derive 12 percent of its 2025 fuel demand from biofuels.
+The Division of Biofuels helped facilitate a successful application in 2014 on behalf of various stakeholders within the U.S. Forest Service’s Statewide Wood Energy Team (SWET) Cooperative Agreement solicitation.
 In order to enhance the stewardship of our natural resources, strengthen existing forest industry sectors, identify efficiencies, and stimulate new demand for undervalued woody materials, the emphasis will be on LOGS -- Logistics, current Opportunities, Growth potential and Sustainability.